Daniel Sherman (judge)

-Judge Daniel Sherman (October 14, 1721 in Connecticut – July 28, 1799) was an American state legislator and judge from Connecticut.
+Daniel Sherman (October 14, 1721 in Connecticut – July 28, 1799) was an American state legislator and judge from Connecticut.
 He sat in the Connecticut General Assembly for 30 years.

 Personal life

 Sherman married Mindwell Taylor on February 14, 1744, in Danbury, Fairfield County, Connecticut.
 Born on September 5, 1758, their son was the Judge Taylor Sherman, who was a lawyer and judge in Norwalk, Connecticut.

 Legacy

 Sherman had many prominent descendants, including: